ArtemBulgakov-git/reale-mutua-simulation/README.md

 # 🌐 Reale Mutua Website Simulation – Phase 1

+This repository contains the **first phase** of a multi-stage front-end development project.
+The goal of this phase is to **simulate the current Reale Mutua website**, serving as a foundational step in my journey toward becoming a Full Software Developer.
+It includes responsive design, interactive UI features, and mock authentication workflows.

 **You are welcome to explore and test the web version of this simulation directly online**—no need to download the project.
 You can check its **responsiveness, design, and user experience** by following the link provided below in the [🔗 Live Demo](https://artembulgakov-git.github.io/reale-mutua-simulation/) section.

-This repository contains the **first phase** of a multi-stage front-end development project.
-The goal of this phase is to **simulate the current Reale Mutua website**, serving as a foundational step in my journey toward becoming a Full Stack Developer.
-It includes responsive design, interactive UI features, and mock authentication workflows.

 ---